carlbomsdata/uptime-kuma-agent/README.md

 This repository contains scripts and instructions for setting up an Uptime Kuma Push Agent.
 Once you have added a push device in Uptime Kuma, you can use this repository to monitor network uptime and send results to your Uptime Kuma server.
 The agent is designed to run on both non-embedded systems (such as desktops and servers) and embedded systems (such as IoT devices and routers).

-## Project Setup and Usage for non-embedded systems
+## Python implementation - Project Setup and Usage

 Below are instructions on how to use and deploy program.py on non-embedded systems (desktops and servers).